My Story

 he realized other people had feelings and lives of their own.

-From that day forward he gradually changed into a loving considerate person, always thinking of the other person first.
+From that day forward over the next 30 years he gradually changed into a loving, considerate person, always thinking of the other person first.
 It was really an incredible transformation.
-But by the time he was 42, I was already 19 and had left home.
-So during my entire childhood my father treated me like I was a two dimensional figure with no feelings, and it took me many years to recover.
+But when he was 42 years old, I was already 19 and had left home.
+So during my entire childhood my father saw me as a two dimensional figure with no feelings.
+And it took me many years to recover.

 But I Did Recover

-After my crisis at the age of 27 the Obsessive Compulsive Disorder (OCD) I’d had since I was a child got worse, and I had what they call intrusive thoughts many times a day that I was a terrible person.
+After my crisis the Obsessive Compulsive Disorder (OCD) I’d had since I was a child got worse, and I had what they call “Intrusive Thoughts” many times a day that I was a terrible person.
 I seriously considered suicide.
-But I wanted so badly for my two young children to have a good father, so I decided to stick around.
+But I wanted so badly for my two young children to have a good father, instead of the kind of father I had, that I decided to stick around.
+Those children are 48 and 49 years old today, and they always tell me I was good father, so it was worth it.

+But I was severely depressed for 45 years.
 There are many variations of Obsessive Compulsive Disorder.
 Although I had the obsessive thoughts I never had the compulsive actions, so I never hurt anybody.
-I just made myself very unhappy, and was severely depressed for the next 35 years.
+I just made myself very unhappy.

 Because I was ignored as a child I craved human connection,